Who

 Full resumé

-Dr. Joanna Rivera-Carlisle, Heritage Expert
+Dr. Joanna Rivera-Carlisle, Heritage Lead

 Joanna is an interdisciplinary researcher, developer, and designer.
 Her work focuses on the intersections of technologies with heritage, built environments, and co-creation.
 Currently, this encompasses immersive technologies (XR) and their role in shaping how we collectively commemorate, remember, and narrate our shared histories.